Radwanska fights back to beat Bacsinszky

 "We have played so many matches, so many good ones, so many three-setters.
 Playing her is always very challenging.
 You know, every ball is going to go to your side over and over again.
 You're not going to have any free points," said Radwanska.

-(Reporting by Simon Evans; Editing by Jon Boyle and Clare Lovell)
+Reporting by Simon Evans; Editing by Jon Boyle and Clare Lovell